-Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clinton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clinton who work in sales jobs (14.76%), office and administrative support (10.39%), and management occupations (9.05%).
+Unlike some cities, Clinton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clinton are a mix of both white- and blue-collar jobs.
+Overall, Clinton is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Clinton who work in sales jobs (11.29%), management occupations (9.03%), and teaching (8.18%).

-In terms of college education, Clinton is nearly on par with the US average for all cities of 21.84%: 20.63% of adults 25 and older in Clinton have a bachelor's degree or advanced degree.
+The citizens of Clinton are slightly better educated than the national average of 21.84% for all cities and towns, with 22.58% of adults in Clinton having a bachelor's degree or advanced degree.

 Clinton is an extremely ethnically-diverse city.
 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
 Clinton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.01% of the city’s residents.
-Important ancestries of people in Clinton include Irish, German, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 12.50% of the city’s residents.
+Important ancestries of people in Clinton include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.